csbg/Hands-on-Biomedical-Data/day4.md

 ```

 ## Data interpretation
-The steps below are identical in terms of code to the example from yesterday.
+The steps below are identical (in terms of the code) to the example from yesterday.

 ### Vulcano plot
 Draw a vulcano plot from the `limmaRes` object.
 Use `?facet_wrap` or `?facet_grid` to separate the plots by the stimulus (coefficient).